redis/redis-doc/commands/wait.md

 (integer) 1
 ```

-In the following example the first call to `WAIT` does not use a timeout and asks for the write to reach 1 replica.
+In the following example, the first call to `WAIT` does not use a timeout and asks for the write to reach 1 replica.
 It returns with success.
 In the second attempt instead we put a timeout, and ask for the replication of the write to two replicas.
 Since there is a single replica available, after one second `WAIT` unblocks and returns 1, the number of replicas reached.